tjbai/blog/src/content/blog/github-wrapped.md

     </table>
 </div>

-This really isn't a fair comparison because >90% of that JSON comes from constant paranoid data dumps for fear of losing reproducibility.
-I _did_ use it as my plain-text config format of choice for most of the year, but eventually shifted over to YAML because of improved ergonomics like being able to write comments.
-Almost all of the TOML can be attributed to autogenerated `pyproject.toml` files as a result of recently adopting `uv` as my package manager of choice.
+This comparison isn't entirely fair, since a sizeable portion of that JSON came from paranoid data collection during extended experiments, driven by fear of losing reproducibility.

+Past that, I used JSON quite a bit to manage and version control training/model hyperparameters separately from the source code.
+Since the end of the summer I've transitioned entirely to YAML because of its massively improved ergonomics, like in-line commenting.
+All the TOML is a byproduct of recently adopting [uv](https://docs.astral.sh/uv/), which uses `pyproject.toml`, as my package manager of choice.

-### The Whole Kitchen Sink (>100 lines)
+### The Whole Kitchen Sink (>100 Lines Changed)

 <div class="repo-table-container">
     <table class="repo-table">
         <thead>
             <tr>
-                <th>Extension</th>
-                <th>Added</th>
-                <th>Removed</th>
+                <th>File Extension</th>
+                <th>Lines Added</th>
+                <th>Lines Removed</th>
             </tr>
         </thead>
         <tbody>